nagix/mini-tokyo-3d/README.md

-Click or tap the fullscreen button | Toggle the fullscreen mode Click or tap the eye button | Toggle the underground mode Click or tap the train/helicopter button | Switch the tracking mode Click or tap the clock button | Toggle the real-time mode Click or tap the weather button | Show/hide the weather Click or tap the info button | Show/hide the app info dialog Click or tap a train | Enable tracking
+Click or tap the fullscreen button | Toggle the fullscreen mode Click or tap the eye button | Toggle the underground mode Click or tap the train/helicopter button | Switch the tracking mode Click or tap the playback button | Toggle the playback mode Click or tap the weather button | Show/hide the weather Click or tap the info button | Show/hide the app info dialog Click or tap a train/aircraft | Enable tracking
 Click or tap the map | Disable tracking
-Hover a train | Show the train information
+Hover a train/aircraft | Show the train/aircraft information

 ## Language Support